OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 ### Model equations

+With the model equations we want to describe mathematically how the system evolves with time.
+But first we need to define the state of the system which describes the situation in which the system currently is.
+The state has to have *Markov property* which says something like: you should be able to predict future states, when you have only the current state given.
+So we need this property to be able to simulate the system.

+Therefore the state usually does not only include the current location or configuration of the system but also the velocity of the system.
+Because of *Newton's Laws* we can describe the state of classical mechanical systems by its position and velocity.
+We know that the system continues moving when there are no forces, and it will acclerate/decelerate when there are external forces according to $F=m a$ etc.

 We describe the state of the system by a set of variables:
 * Position of the cart $p$
 * Velocity of the cart $v$